 When starting a new workout routine, it can be tempting to go all out right away.
 You may be tempted to try to run for thirty minutes straight or go three miles without stopping on your first day.
 Trying to go too hard, too fast, however, increases your risk of injury because your body isn’t used to intense running yet.
 It can also leave you discouraged if you fall short of your goals.
 These factors lead many people to give up on their plans before they have a chance to succeed.

 You want the best chance to reach your goals, and starting SMALL and SLOW allows you to build upon what you’re used to already.
-Starting small and slow could mean beginning by jogging at a slow pace and going faster and faster, or it could mean combining walking with jogging intervals to build endurance.
+Starting small and slow could mean beginning by jogging at a slow pace and gradually increasing the pace, or it could mean combining walking with jogging intervals to build endurance.
 By gradually increasing the intensity, you’ll see results over time which ultimately will help you stick to your goals.
 This can help prevent injuries, because your body will slowly adapt to your new exercise routine.

 Tip #2: Incorporate Intervals (Walk/Run)

 Interval training is a great way to gradually integrate jogging and running into your routine.
 Before you start out on your walk, make sure you have a watch or phone with a timer with you.
-Pick a workout goal that is either time-based (e.g. 30 minutes) or distance-based (e.g. 3 miles).
+Pick a workout goal that is either time-based (e.g. 30 minutes) or distance-based (e.g. 1 mile).

 To get started, walk for one minute and then jog for twenty seconds.
 Continue alternating between a one-minute walk and a twenty-second jog for the duration of your workout (until you hit your time or distance goal).
 The next time you go, stick with a one-minute walk but increase your jog to thirty seconds.